vinod-amagi/amgdoc/epg.md

 - Delivered to MVPDs, O&O platforms and/or metadata partners along with the stream to enable display of the same to viewers

 EPG typically includes
-> Details about channel
+> - Details about channel
-> Details about individual programmes
+> - Details about individual programs
-> Schedule, title, description, episode/season numbers, credits etc.,
+> - Schedule, title, description, genre, rating, episode/season numbers, release date, credits etc.,
-> Additional media such as thumbnail images, box-art etc., {.links-list}
+> - Additional media such as artwork, thumbnail images, channel logos etc., {.links-list}

-### EPG delivery
-**Platforms dictate**
+> EPG is delivered to various MVPDs and O&O platforms in format, frequency and protocols dictated by the receiving platforms.
+EPG may delivered directly to the platform or to platform’s partners e.g. Gracenote, Tivo etc., {.is-info}

+Amagi currently delivers EPG to the following platforms

+> - Samsung TV+
+> - Roku TRC
+> - Sling
+> - Vizio
+> - Tcl
+> - Plex
+> - Local Now
+> - Stirr
-- Format
+> - Pluto
-- Frequency
+> - Gracenote
-- Mechanism
+> - Tivo
-- EPG may delivered to:
-	* Directly to platform
-	* Platform’s partners e.g. Gracenote, Tivo etc.,
+{.links-list}